← Back to ResourcesBreed Guides

 Winter helps because

-• Reduced wildlife scent activity
+• Reduced wildlife scent activity.

-• Snow muffles outdoor sounds
+• Snow muffles outdoor sounds.

-• More indoor enrichment time (trick training, scent games)
+• More indoor enrichment time (trick training, scent games).

-• Owners more engaged with structured training
+• Owners more engaged with structured training.

 Summer hurts because

-• Wildlife scent density peaks May–September
+• Wildlife scent density peaks May to September.

-• Long daylight encourages off-leash adventures
+• Long daylight encourages off-leash adventures.

-• Heat reduces training engagement
+• Heat reduces training engagement.

-• Owners want to use Calgary off-leash culture (where Basset training fails)
+• Owners want to use Calgary off-leash culture (where Basset training fails).

-Calgary summer Basset training maintenance: maintain leash skills (don't slip into “off-leash because it's nice out”), use Sniffspots for safe off-leash, time walks for early morning or late evening, accept that summer walks involve more pulling and less compliance.
+Calgary summer Basset training maintenance: maintain leash skills (don't slip into “off-leash because it's nice out”), use Sniffspots for safe off-leash, time walks for early morning or late evening, and accept that summer walks involve more pulling and less compliance.

 What about training Basset puppies from week 8?

-The 0–12 week protocol:
+The 0 to 12 week protocol:

 1. Back-protection from day one.
 NO stairs, NO jumping.
 Carry the puppy.
-This is non-negotiable — early back damage compounds for life
+This is non-negotiable.
+Early back damage compounds for life.

 Critical no-no's for Basset puppies:

-• NO stairs — period, until at least 6 months and ideally never without supervision
+• NO stairs.
+Period.
+Until at least 6 months, and ideally never without supervision.

-• NO jumping training — never reward “up” onto furniture
+• NO jumping training.
+Never reward “up” onto furniture.

-• NO running on hard surfaces for prolonged periods
+• NO running on hard surfaces for prolonged periods.

-• NO collar leash work — harness from week 8
+• NO collar leash work.
+Harness from week 8.

 What Calgary force-free trainers work well with Bassets?

-Force-free trainers with hound-specific experience are ideal — Bassets respond poorly to aversive methods due to neck IVDD risk, breed-specific stubbornness, and trust-building requirements.
+Force-free trainers with hound-specific experience are ideal.
+Bassets respond poorly to aversive methods due to neck IVDD risk, breed-specific stubbornness, and trust-building requirements.

 What to ask when interviewing trainers: